roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-04 ****** byTheTalkMan© Heather tensed up when her mother whispered in her ear.
+Heather tensed up when her mother whispered in her ear.
 She had heard that tone many times before, whenever she had misbehaved in her younger years.
 She loved her mother, but Heather knew better than to piss her off.
 When Jocelyn got angry, you did not want to be near her.
 She would get furious.
 She was a hurricane, and she could create a wide swath of damage in her wake.

  Jocelyn was a strict, cutthroat bitch, and she knew it.
 In her opinion that's what made her not only a good mother, but also an effective seductress.
 Her manner of seduction was not one of coy interplay and light flirting, but one of cold dominance and aggressive sexual confidence.
 There was no mystery with her.
 If she wanted to fuck you into submission, you would know it.
 And this method was tried and true.
 Most men didn't know how to handle a woman so coldly aggressive, and they usually had no choice but to bend to her unwavering will and yield their thick dicks to this aggressive MILF slut.
 And once they gave into her, there was no going back.
 No matter who these men promised their love, loyalty, and cum to, when Jocelyn came calling, these men belonged to her.